vidjinnangni/todo-cli/docs/cli_explanation.md

-# 🧠 CLI Entry Point Explanation (`main.py`)
+# 🧠 CLI Entry Point (`main.py`)

-This file defines the command-line interface for the Todo CLI app using Python's built-in `argparse` module.
+This module defines the command-line interface for the Todo CLI app using Python's built-in `argparse` module.

+- Located at: `src/todo_cli/main.py`
+- Responsible for parsing user commands and calling the appropriate logic from `core.py`
+- Uses `argparse` subparsers for clean and extendable command dispatching

 ## 📂 Location